olebole/irafdoc/doc/obsutil.specfocus.rst

   <p>
   The input images are specified with an image template list.
 The list may consist of explicit image names, wildcard templates, and @ files.
 A
-  <tt>"focus"</tt> value is associated with each image.
+  <span style="font-family: monospace;">"focus"</span> value is associated with each image.
 This may be any numeric
   quantity (integer or floating point).
 The focus values may be specified in several ways.
 If no value is given then index numbers are assigned to the images in the order in which they appear in the image list.
 A range